RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 ## pH Calibration

+Rondolino: Have the right blue dial on top of the Rondolino turned to position 1.
+This will not condition, but will rinse with DI water for 2 sec.

 *pH Probe Storage Procedures:*
 - Temporary (No longer than a week) - can stay in the Rondolino in DI water
 - Medium-term (No longer than a month) - move to the pH probe holder on the titrator, close gray cap